 Porthcurno is a bay in Cornwall with a fabulous beach and a hi-tech history as an international telecommunications centre.
 The first transatlantic telecommunications cables came ashore here in the age of copper wire, connecting up the world and building a new industry.
 The Cable and Wireless company created an international training school here in the previous century for their overseas telegraph operations and staff.
 When they closed their Cable College at Porthcurno in the 1990s, some buildings became the highly regarded Museum of Submarine Telegraphy, later rebranded as the Telegraph Museum and PK Porthcurno.
 More recently many sub-sea fibre optic cables have been brought ashore at Porthcurno to connect the rest of Britain with vast volumes of data, meaning people sitting on the beach here are now literally sitting on top of the internet or surfing over it.
-More recently Cornwall has received EU grants for a successful Superfast Broadband rollout, offering fibre optic broadband at 75Mbps+ to 95% of properties in Cornwall, and generating jobs in Cornwall's rapidly growing tech sector.
+More recently Cornwall received vital EU grants for a successful Superfast Broadband rollout, bringing fibre optic broadband at 75Mbps+ to 95% of properties in Cornwall, and generating jobs in Cornwall's rapidly growing tech sector.